datagrok-ai/public/help/datagrok/solutions/domains/bio/oligo-toolkit.md

 * Tio-sulfur bond between nucleotides.

-## Translator
+## Sequence format translator

-A simple tool to convert oligonucleotide sequences between different formats and generate SDF and SMILES representations.
+A tool to convert oligonucleotide sequences between different formats and generate SDF and SMILES representations.

 You specify one sequence, choose a format, and receive the set of sequences in all other supported formats.